 Luckily, we arrived during a quiet time and were able to get on the next tour – about 10 minutes later.
-While we waited, we enjoyed looking around the bookstore which offers lots of fun Girl Scouts memorabilia.
+While we waited, we enjoyed looking around the gift shop and bookstore which offers lots of fun Girl Scouts memorabilia.

 The tour runs for about 40 minutes and includes the interior of the house as well as a glimpse into the gardens.
 During your tour, you’ll find out about the history of Girl Scouts and will get an overview of Juliette’s (known affectionately as Daisy) life.
 It is definitely a kid friendly tour, although non Girl Scouts may not enjoy hearing the history.

 I arrived in Savannah in search of a quick snack (in lieu of lunch) and a place to do some shopping.
 The concierge of my hotel sent me out with a map and directions toward Broughton Street and Savannah City Market.

 Savannah City Market is a city block filled with shops and restaurants.
 This pedestrian-friendly area features a few things that kids will enjoy.
 These include the Byrd Cookie Company and Savannah’s Candy Kitchen.